jlder/SLM-recorder/docs/01_recorder_requirements.md

 - if settings are required, MENU shall be orange and SETTINGS shall be orange;
 - if calibration is missing, expired, or faulted, MENU shall be orange and START WIFI shall be orange;
+- inside the Web calibration interface, the calibration menu entry and the enabled Start/Save action for the missing or faulted calibration shall be orange;
+- a calibration Start button that has become Cancel shall be blue because Cancel is not the corrective action;
+- disabled buttons shall remain gray even when their action would otherwise be orange;
 - setting-specific buttons shall remain orange until their setting has been saved.

 Status: